 For questions or concerns regarding your water quality, pressure, usage, billing, etc. please call 608-270-4270.

 Fitchburg's Water Infrastructure

-The City of Fitchburg's Water Supply and Distribution System includes the operation and maintenance of seventy miles of water mains, six wells, three elevated storage tanks, one ground reservoir, and one booster station.
+The City of Fitchburg's Water Supply and Distribution System includes the operation and maintenance of 110 miles of water mains, six wells, three elevated storage tanks, one ground reservoir, and one booster station.
 This infrastructure provides the city with a total pumping capacity of 6,000 gallons per minute, elevated storage capacity of 1.75 million gallons, ground water storage capacity of 500,000 gallons and transfer capacity of 1,300 gallons per minute between pressure zones.

 The Water Utility repairs breaks in water main and maintains the city wells, water towers, fire hydrants, and water main lines.